Key players in physical activity in Canada

 The Canadian Parks and Recreation Association (CPRA) is dedicated to the enhancement of quality community leisure services, lifestyles and environment for all Canadians through the efforts of its members and allies in advocacy, education, information sharing, policy development and national initiatives.

-The Canadian Association of Health Physical Education Recreation and Dance (CAHPERD) is a national not-for-profit, volunteer organization committed to the health and well-being of young Canadians.
+The Physical and Health Education Canada (PHE Canada) is a national not-for-profit, volunteer organization committed to the health and well-being of young Canadians.
 It brings together teachers, administrators, researchers, coaches, students and others who have an interest in the fields of physical education, physical activity, health, fitness, sport, recreation and dance.

 The Canadian Intramural Recreation Association (CIRA) encourages, promotes and develops active living, healthy lifestyles and personal growth among children and youth through intramural and recreation programs within the educational community.

-The Active Living Coalition for Older Adults (ALCOA) is a partnership of organizations and individuals having an interest in the field of aging.
+The Active Aging Canada (AAC) is a partnership of organizations and individuals having an interest in the field of aging.
 It encourages older Canadians to maintain and enhance their well-being and independence through a lifestyle that embraces daily physical activities.

 The Canadian Association for the Advancement of Women in Sports (CAAWS ) works in partnership with Sport Canada and with Canada's sport and active living communities to achieve gender equity in the sport community.
 CAAWS operates with a strong base of volunteers and a small team of effective and efficient staff.

 The Leisure Information Network's (LIN) goal is to provide a focus and infrastructure for the collection, dissemination and exchange of information amongst leisure services professionals.
 LIN uses various technologies to promote and facilitate the availability and use of timely, relevant and accurate information to its members.